AloshkaD/MPC-control/README.md

 ## Polynomial Fitting and MPC Preprocessing

-The polynomial is fitted with a first degree polynomial since these are 2-element vectors a 1-degree polynomial (straight line).
+The polynomial is fitted with a 3-degree polynomial .
 '''
-auto coeffs = polyfit(ptsx, ptsy, 1);
+auto coeffs = polyfit(ptsx, ptsy, 3);
 '''
 Where pstx and psty contain the vehicle position py and py.
 Therefore the position was transformed into the vehicle coordinate to improve the accuracy of the polynomial fit.